awslabs/containers-cost-allocation-dashboard/README.md

 1. Navigate to the IAM console
 2. Edit the QuickSight-managed S3 IAM Policy (usually named AWSQuickSightS3Policy
-3. Add the S3 bucket in the same sections of the policy where you have your CUR bucket.
-Example:
+3. Add the S3 bucket in the same sections of the policy where you have your CUR bucket
-    `"arn:aws:s3:::kubecost-data*"`

 ## Deployment